PaCo: Preconditions Attributed to Commonsense Knowledge: Experiments

-The second set of evaluation is for the \mcqa task.
-The \mcqa has all the intricacies of the original \MCQ data absent from the simple annotation artifacts that make it a better alternative to evaluate systems.
+\emph{(2) \mcqa Results} The \mcqa has all the intricacies of the original \MCQ data absent from the simple annotation artifacts that make it a better alternative to evaluate systems.
 As presented in Table~\ref{tab:MCQA-results}, there is a significant gap between the ideal and machine performance in the \mcqa benchmark that further supports the novelty of \CQ and tasks stemming from it.

-\paragraph{Error and Qualitative Analysis} After investigating the answers, we observe that even the promising large models tend to mistake questions about enabling and disabling cases.
-For example the UnifiedQA-Large model, mistakenly chooses a disabling response ``Your car is out of fuel'' for the enabling question ``Gas are typically used for providing energy.\ What makes this possible?''.
-This might be explained by the fact that LMs tend to focus more on correlation of lexical occurrences and statistical patterns (e.g., gas and car/fuel), rather than the actual question.
+After investigating the answers, we observe that even the promising large models tend to confuse the enabling v.s. disabling cases.
+For example the \emph{UnifiedQA-Large} model, mistakenly chooses a disabling response ``Your car is out of fuel'' for the enabling question ``Gas are typically used for providing energy.\ What makes this possible?''.
+This might be explained by the \fact that LMs tend to focus more on correlation of lexical occurrences and statistical patterns (e.g., gas and car/fuel), rather than the actual question.
 In addition, similar to \citet{axioms}, we observe that LMs lack understanding of linguistic permutations like negations, and lean toward positive words.